sonofthort/Curlicue/README.md

 $$y_{0}=0$$
 $$x_{n}=x_{n - 1} + r \cos{θ(n)}$$
 $$y_{n}=y_{n - 1} + r \sin{θ(n)}$$
-This moving endpoint can instead be expressed as a complex number, where $`x`$ is the real part, and $`y`$ is the imaginary part (and instead plotted on the complex plane), and Euler's formula can simplify the expression:
+This moving endpoint can instead be expressed as a complex number, where $`x`$ is the real part, and $`y`$ is the imaginary part (and instead plotted on the complex plane), and Euler's formula can further simplify the expression:
 $$p_{0}=0$$
 $$p_{n}=p_{n - 1} + r e^{i θ(n)}$$
 From this, a given point $`p`$ for a cooresponding $`n`$ value, $`m`$, can be expressed as a summation: $$p_{m}=\displaystyle\sum_{n=1}^m r e^{i θ(n)}$$